zenml-io/zenml/docs/book/mlops-stacks/step-operators/spark.md

 thus including them all in a single class was deemed unnecessary.).

-In addition to these parameters, the `launch` method of the step operator gets additional configuration parameters from the `DockerConfiguration` and `ResourceConfiguration`.
+In addition to these parameters, the `launch` method of the step operator gets additional configuration parameters from the `DockerSettings` and `ResourceSettings`.
 As a result, the overall configuration happens in 4 base methods:

-- `_resource_configuration` translates the ZenML `ResourceConfiguration` object to Spark's own resource configuration.
+- `_resource_configuration` translates the ZenML `ResourceSettings` object to Spark's own resource configuration.
 - `_backend_configuration` is responsible for cluster-manager-specific
 configuration.